willcodeforfoo/kevinmarsh.com/content/posts/2014-11-12-web-scraping-with-pup-and-jq.md

 ---
 date: "2014-11-12T11:10:39Z"
 title: Web Scraping with pup and jq
+slug: web-scraping-with-pup-and-jq
 ---

 I'm sure you've heard of [jq] by now, it's the best way to deal with JSON data on the command line.
 I previously wrote about a nifty way to [use jq to import JSON into Elasticsearch](/2014/10/23/using-jq-to-import-json-into-elasticsearch.html).
 It's great for filtering, transforming, and otherwise munging JSON data but 70% of the time I use it just to pretty print and syntax highlight JSON on the command line.
 Next time you have a big pile of JSON, try piping it to `jq '.'`.

 [pup] is the spiritual cousin of jq, except for HTML.
 It has become my go-to tool for munging (and yes, even just viewing: pipe some HTML to `pup -c`) HTML on the command line.

 I recently used the two together to scrape a local legal news site.

 > **Disclaimer:** Be nice when you do this!
 And know that even if you're nice most "webmasters" wouldn't like you to do this.
 In this case it's public data (sort-of...)